serious-44/ssp/README.md

 You find some timestamp files in a different Github repository. https://github.com/serious-44/ssp-data

 You want to share your timestamp files?
-In my opinion, the most easy way is to fork and upload to https://github.com/serious-44/ssp-data .
+In my opinion, the most easy way is to fork and upload to Github

 ---- Getting the preview images